NSLS-II/standards/design/suitcase-update.rst

 Current Implementation
 ======================
-One of the functions currently used is called "export", which mainly takes inputs including header, filename and metadatastore, and outputs h5 file with the same structure of the data in databroker.
+One of the functions currently used is called ``export``, which mainly takes inputs including header, filename and metadatastore, and outputs h5 file with the same structure of the data in databroker.

 .. code-block:: python